3bdezign/insta-likes/README.md

 # howto

-- you have to open each profile you want to like pictures on in a new tab (2.png)
+- you have to open each profile in its own tab.(2.png)

 - an easy way to do this, is to open a list of followers or a list of likes on a picture.(4.png) you can scroll down the list and while holding ctrl and just click